constantin9845/Trivium-encoder/README.md

 ## Overview

-The **Trivium Stream Cipher** is a cryptographic algorithm that generates a pseudorandom bit stream used for encrypting plaintext data.
+The **Trivium Stream Cipher** is a cryptographic algorithm that generates a pseudorandom bit stream used for encrypting data.

-This C++ implementation of the Trivium cipher provides easy-to-use functions for encryption and decryption of text data, with support for generating random keys and IVs, or using user-specified ones.
+This C++ implementation of the Trivium cipher provides easy-to-use functions for encryption and decryption of text/byte data, with support for generating random keys and IVs, or using user-specified ones.
 The cipher operates at a high speed and is suitable for stream encryption in scenarios where lightweight, fast encryption is required.

 The library allows:
 - **Random key and IV generation** for encryption,